DaneHarrison/Static-resume/README.md

 <br>

 ### Creating your GitHub repository
-1. Navigate to the repositories tab on your GitHub account to click on "New" near the top right of the page
+1. Create a new repository from the respoistories tab on your GitHub account

 2. Name it **GitHubName**.github.io, note that **GitHubName** should be replaced by whatever yours may be

 3. Select the public visibility option

-4. Scroll to the end of the page to click "Create Repository"
+4. Click "Create Repository"

 ### Connecting VSCode to your GitHub
-5. Copy the HTTPS link provided in the blue Quick Setup box after your GitHub repository was created
+5. Copy the HTTPS link provided in the blue Quick Setup box after your repository is created

-6. Transition to VSCode
+6. Open VSCode

 7. Open a new terminal

-7. Navigate to a directory to store your code
+8. Navigate to a directory to store your code

-8. Type into the command line the following: git clone **link**, note that **link** should be replaced by the content we copied in *step 5*
+9. Type the following into the command line: git clone **link**, note that **link** should be replaced by the content we copied in *step 5*

 ### Configuring Hugo
-10. Naviage [here](https://go.dev/doc/install), although we will not need this resource, by clicking on download, the name of the file tells informs us of our computer's architecture
+10. Naviage [here](https://go.dev/doc/install), although we will not need this resource, by clicking on download, the name of the file tells us about our computer's architecture

 11. Navigate [here](https://github.com/gohugoio/hugo/releases) to find the most recent release of Hugo under *assets*.
-The release we want will match your computer's operating system and architecture, which we discovered in step 9
+The release we choose will match your computer's operating system and architecture, which we discovered in *step 10*

-12. Extract the downloaded content to the location of your choice

-13. Copy the path of the downloaded content
+12. Copy the path of wherever the downloaded and extracted content is on your system

-14. Search up environment variables on your computer
+13. Search up environment variables on your computer

-15. Add this path to your environment variables
+14. Add the path we copies in *step 12* to your environment variables

-16. Close out and reopen VSCode and all active terminals
+15. Close and reopen VSCode and all active terminals

-17. Confirm hugo now works on your computer by entering the following into any command line: hugo version
+16. Confirm hugo now works on your system by entering the following into any command line: hugo version

 <br>
 <br>